charlesbvll/flower/README.md

 * **Extendable**: Flower originated from a research project at the University of Oxford, so it was built with AI research in mind.
-Many components can be extended and overridden to build new state-of-the-art systems.
+Many components can be

 * **Framework-agnostic**: Different machine learning frameworks have different strengths.
 Flower can be used with any machine learning framework, for